 Most salon advice is one-dimensional.
 It picks one area of your business, throws tactics at it, and hopes everything else magically falls into line.
 It doesn't.
 I've watched hundreds of salon owners try to fix their businesses one piece at a time.
 It's like trying to fix a car by only replacing the tires when the engine is also shot.

-That's why I built the 5 Forces framework.
+That's why I built the Five Forces framework.
 After 28 years in this industry and coaching over 200 salon owners, I found that every salon problem falls into one of five categories.
 And if you don't address all five, you're just shuffling the pain around.
+I published the full framework free at the Five Forces framework for salon owners.
+This article is the short version, with the real stories behind it.

-Every salon, regardless of size, location, or niche, runs on five interconnected forces:
+Every salon, regardless of size, location, or niche, runs on five interconnected forces.
+Here they are in the order you fix them.

 I worked with a salon owner in Minneapolis who had been running her salon for 11 years without ever calculating her actual cost per service.
 When we did the math, she was losing $8 on every balayage because her product cost and time allocation made the service unprofitable at her price point.
 Eleven years.
 Thousands of balayage services.
 You do the math on what that cost her.